-Site Reason screening was unable to rule out LSE Status of any related proposal and project level HRA Potential for direct disturbance by built development Potential for indirect urban edge effects Overall conclusion adequately mitigated by: - the requirement in Policy SA17 that redevelopment of the site "would need to have regard to its location adjacent to Breckland SPA which may limit the type of employment use that would be acceptable" which should ensure that B1 proposals which would generate harmful levels of direct disturbance would be prevented; and - the requirement for project level HRA which should ensure that any mitigation appropriate to the proposal that comes forward could be secured, for example restricting construction activity to outside of the nesting season.
-Conclusion: The allocation will not result in significant direct disturbance or contribute to in combination effects.
-Lakenheath SA7(b) Land west of Eriswell Road - 140 units housing Within 1,500 m of functionally linked stone curlew nesting areas Resolution to approve proposal F/2013/0394/OUT FHDC completed a project level HRA in 2014 but has stated that this will need significant updating to ensure it is fit for purpose, therefore not relied upon This site is located on the western side of Lakenheath and is therefore screened from the SPA by built development and would not advance the line of development towards it.
-Conclusion: The allocation will not result in significant direct disturbance or contribute to in combination effects.
+Site Reason screening was unable to rule out LSE Status of any related proposal and project level HRA Visual presence and light pollution from buildings Domestic cat predation Noise pollution Overall conclusion Lakenheath SA7(b) Land west of Eriswell Road - 140 units housing Within 1,500 m of functionally linked stone curlew nesting areas Resolution to approve proposal F/2013/0394/OUT FHDC completed a project level HRA in 2014 but has stated that this will need significant updating to ensure it is fit for purpose, therefore not relied upon This site is located on the western side of Lakenheath and is therefore screened from the SPA by built development.
+Conclusion: The allocation will not result in visual presence or light pollution effects alone or in combination.
 While the original Natural England response to this proposal (dated 13/8/2013) did not object in relation to statutory conservation sites, it is noted that the stone curlew nesting attempts data available at the time (1995-2006) indicated no grid squares associated with Breckland SPA within 1,500 m of the site.
 The updated (2011-2015) nesting attempts data shows, however, that the site is within 1.5 km of two stone curlew nesting attempts grid squares associated with Breckland SPA.
-Given the site's location in the town, predators such as domestic cats would need to cross the B1112 Eriswell Road to travel between the site and the nesting attempts grid squares associated with Breckland SPA and would also need to need to navigate a number of roads to Adverse effects on the integrity of Breckland SPA can be ruled out, both alone and in combination.
+Given the site's location in the town, domestic cats would need to cross the B1112 Eriswell Road to travel between the site and the nesting attempts grid squares associated with Breckland SPA and would also need to need to navigate a number of roads to access most of the two grid squares.
+While this is judged to avoid the possibility of an adverse effect on functionally linked stone curlew nesting areas for this allocation alone, the total amount of development allocated to Although the allocation is for medium scale housing development (140 dwellings) it is separated from the nearest parts of the SPA to the east by a major road (the B1112), built development in Lakenheath and Little Eriswell and by Lakenheath airbase.
+As such it is judged unlikely that additional noise generated by the development will be perceptible at the SPA.
+Conclusion: The allocation will not result in noise pollution effects alone or in combination.
+Adverse effects on the integrity of Breckland SPA can be ruled out, both alone and in combination.

-Site Reason screening was unable to rule out LSE Status of any related proposal and project level HRA Potential for direct disturbance by built development Potential for indirect urban edge effects Overall conclusion access most of the two grid squares.
-While this is judged to avoid the possibility of an adverse effect on functionally linked stone curlew nesting areas for this allocation alone, the total amount of development allocated to Lakenheath by the SALP (828 dwellings), together with other provision at Lakenheath set out in the SIR and/or development identified by the in combination assessment in Appendix 2 (230 dwellings) presents a potential risk of significant effects in combination.
+Site Reason screening was unable to rule out LSE Status of any related proposal and project level HRA Visual presence and light pollution from buildings Domestic cat predation Noise pollution Overall conclusion Lakenheath by the SALP (768 dwellings), together with other provision at Lakenheath set out in the SIR presents a potential risk of significant effects in combination.
 The potential for development at Lakenheath, including the current proposal for this site, to have in combination effects on Breckland SPA has been ruled out by reliance on a EIA Screening Direction by the Secretary of State (dated 20/5/2016) which considers all of the allocated sites and those identified by the in combination assessment and states that in consultation with Natural England it is concluded that would not affect the integrity of Breckland SPA.
-The fact that Natural England's opinion on this matter is not altered by the most recent (2011-2015) stone curlew nesting attempts data is confirmed by an email to FHDC (dated 22/7/2016).
-Conclusion: The allocation will not result in significant indirect urban edge effects or contribute to in combination effects.
-SA8(a) Rabbit Hill Covert, Station Road - 81 units housing N/A - reliance placed on project level HRA (see Table 7.1) SA8(b) Land north of Station N/A - reliance place ed on project level HRA A (see Table 7.1)
+The fact that Natural England's opinion on this matter is not altered by the most recent (2011-2015) stone curlew nesting attempts data is confirmed by its email to FHDC dated 22/7/2016.
+Conclusion: The allocation will not result in cat predation effects alone or SA8(a) Rabbit Hill Covert, N/A - reliar nce placed on project level H in combination.
+RA (see Table 7.1)